annikulkarni/ObsidianBackup/UPSC/Policy Making CA/15June-21June/A171 Crash, DGCA, MoCA.md

 - in the current incident breaching **ICAO Annex 13**
 - **strict runway maintenance**, especially before seasonal weather shifts, to prevent bird strikes and foreign object damage.

+#### Way forward
-Enforce strict compliance with **ICAO safety protocols**, such as restricting construction near flight paths and maintaining airport surroundings.
+- Enforce strict compliance with **ICAO safety protocols**, such as restricting construction near flight paths and maintaining airport surroundings.

-Create an **autonomous investigation body** separate from the Ministry of Civil Aviatio
+- Create an **autonomous investigation body** separate from the Ministry of Civil Aviation
+- The U.S. **NTSB** operates independently of the FAA